PatchaIT/TheRenewTTS/README.md

 Note: Pitch will still influece speed final effect, if alter speed is enabled.

-[Brand new, was always on before.]

 > #### TTS % Pitch
 Change Text To Speach default pitch of voice.

-[Now it allows to change one point at time, before it was 5 at time]

 > #### Alter speed?
 Alter speed of TTS generated file?